National Student Challenge

 Watch the birds at your bird feeder and pay close attention to their behaviors.
 Are do some birds stay at the feeder longer while other birds grab food and fly away?
 Will specific species of birds scare away other species?
 Any bird feeder studies can be entered into our national student challenge as long as it focuses on wild feeder bird behavior.
 Recommended studies can be found below.
 Individual students, small groups, and entire classrooms are invited to take part in this national challenge.

 - Educators or parents, complete our online interest form and use the provided link to download Investigating Evidence.
 You’ll also get a coupon for free bird food to use during this national challenge.

 - Start brainstorming your feeder behavior study.
 Check out the sample studies below or past BirdSleuth Investigator editions for inspiration.

-- All participants will receive a coupon for free bird food after you download Investigating Evidence.
+- All participants will receive a $9 coupon for bird food after you download Investigating Evidence.

-- Published finalists will receive Project FeederWatch’s Common Feeder Birds poster, a $50 certificate good for future food from 3-D® Pet Products/Wild Delight® Outdoor Pet Products, and assorted gifts from the Cornell Lab of Ornithology.
+- Published finalists will receive Project FeederWatch’s Common Feeder Birds poster, a $45 coupon good for future food from 3-D® Pet Products/Better Bird™/Wild Delight® Outdoor Pet Products, and assorted gifts from the Cornell Lab of Ornithology.

 - The Grand Prize-winning report will be featured in BirdSleuth Investigator.
-The winning student, group, or class will also receive a year’s supply of bird food from 3-D® Pet Products/Wild Delight® Outdoor Pet Products, a free membership to Project FeederWatch, and other great gifts from the Cornell Lab of Ornithology.
+The winning student, group, or class will also receive a $100 coupon for bird food from 3-D® Pet Products/Better Bird™/Wild Delight® Outdoor Pet Products, a free membership to Project FeederWatch, and other great gifts from the Cornell Lab of Ornithology.